The Miss Plus America Pageant System

 For decades, little girls have dreamt of wearing a crown.
 But for many, this dream had no potential of being realized because the size of the one that reached for it was larger than the rules allowed.
 But now, all of that has changed.

-We are a Christian organization, committed to the plus size woman.
 We believe that all women are beautiful, inside and out and deserve a chance to promote those causes closest to her heart with a title worthy of her representation.
-The Miss Plus America™ Pageant System, founded in 2002, is an organization devoted to celebrating the essence of the full-figured teen and woman (Sizes 14W or greater) and giving her an avenue in which to pursue recognition for those causes.
+The Miss Plus America™ Pageant System, founded in 2002, is an organization devoted to celebrating the essence of the full-figured teen and woman (Sizes 12 or greater) and giving her an avenue in which to pursue recognition for those causes.

 The Miss Plus America Pageant was founded in Monroe, Louisiana in 2002 by Melissa Stamper.
 Having a poor experience in a competition which had a combined age and size group, winning the title left her feeling ostracized.
 It was then she created the Miss Plus America pageant.
 This pageant system was designed to be exclusive to plus-sized women and have an environment and atmosphere of inclusion.
 With a humble beginning of 16 delegates, but with a dedication to bring about change, the Miss Plus America Pageant made it's mark on history as we watched the world was changed and became more aware and accepting of the role the plus-size woman plays in society.
 Today, you can find plus-size pageants in various countries all over the world.
 We were the tip of sword in the "Curvy Revolution".